LukeLambert/fly-dev-tunnel/README.md

 The reverse proxy is configured using two environment variables:

 - `SUBDOMAINS`: A comma-separated list in the format `subdomain:local_port`.
 An underscore (`_`) matches the default (catch all) domain.
-- `UPSTREAM`: The IPv6 address of your local machine on the WireGuard network.
-To find this value, open the `fly.conf` file created in step 2 and copy the address starting with `fd` and ending just before the forward slash.
+- `UPSTREAM`: The internal hostname of your local machine on the WireGuard network.
+Use the format `your-machine-name._peer.internal` with the name chosen in step 2..

 Edit `fly.toml` and add the following lines at the bottom, replacing the values with your own:

 ```
+[experimental]
+  private_network = "true"

 [env]
   SUBDOMAINS = "_:8000"
-  UPSTREAM = "fdaa:0:ffff:ffff:ffff:0:0:1"
+  UPSTREAM = "your-machine-name._peer.internal"
 ```

 ## 5. Deploy the reverse proxy